Online Romance Scams, Sextortion, and People with Intellectual and Developmental Disabilities (IDD)

 - Tips to Reduce Risk, Be Safe, and Report

 What to expect:

 - 90-minute, self-paced, video slide-based presentation;

-- Instructors: Erica Dennison from The Arc of Aurora/THINK+change; with guest speaker, Hazel Heckers, Victim Assistance Coordinator with the Colorado Bureau of Investigation (CBI);
+- Instructors in this course: Hazel Heckers, Victim Assistance Coordinator with the Colorado Bureau of Investigation (CBI); and Erica Dennison from The Arc of Aurora/THINK+change;

 - Downloadable TOOLS including a Train-The-Trainer Guide and How To Do A Google Image Search;